geoblink/design-system/src/elements/GeoButton/GeoButton.md

-Use `GeoButton` to add button like components to your app with a single tag, being able to customize the color to show the user the intention of said button.
+Use `GeoButton` to add button like elements to your app with a single tag, being able to customize the color scheme to show the user the intention of said button.

 ```vue
 <template>